 Immigration NZ explains who can transit through New Zealand, and who needs an NZeTA or transit visa.

 You cannot transit New Zealand to or from Australia

-You cannot transit New Zealand on your way to or from Australia.
-This is because of the quarantine-free travel arrangement between the 2 countries.
+Currently, you cannot transit New Zealand on your way to or from Australia.

-If you arrive in New Zealand from elsewhere on a non-quarantine-free flight, you must spend 14 days in a managed isolation or quarantine (MIQ) facility before you can travel on to Australia.
+If you arrive in New Zealand on a non-quarantine-free flight, you must spend 14 days in a managed isolation or quarantine (MIQ) facility before you can travel on to Australia.